OrbisNet/Pyrite/readme.md

 # Pyrite
-Pyrite is Work in progress C++ focuesd alternative to the Goldhen Plugin Repo
+Pyrite is Work in progress C++ Focused alternative to the Goldhen Plugin Repo